$\delta n$ formalism: A new formulation for the probability density of the curvature perturbation

 The new method is based on the fact that inflation ends on a comoving slice on which the value of the inflaton is homogeneous.
 Given the initial condition on a flat slice, this leads to \eqref{gauge_condition_2}, which is the condition that determines the nonlinear gauge transformation from the flat slice to the comoving slice.
 Solving this equation for $\delta\phi_0$ as a function of $\delta n$ is far simpler than solving it for $\delta n$ as a function of $\delta\phi_0$.

-Furthermore, as illustrated in Fig. \ref{fig:deltaN_simple}, the numerical implementation of this method is very simple: One just has to numerically solve the background equations of motion with different perturbed initial conditions until each trajectory reaches $\phi_{\mathrm{f}}$.
+The advantages of the new \textit{$\delta n$ formalism} are two-fold.
+One is its practicality.
+As illustrated in Fig.\ref{fig:deltaN_simple}, the numerical implementation of this method is very simple: One just has to numerically solve the background equations of motion with different perturbed initial conditions until each trajectory reaches $\phi_{\mathrm{f}}$.
 Then giving the weight to each of those trajectories according to the initial PDF of $\delta \phi_0$ immediately gives the final PDF of $\delta n$.

+Another is that our $\delta n$ formalism can help to solve the problem of probability loss.
+Counting the number of e-folds $N$ along the trajectories backward in time from $\phi_\mathrm{f}$ can only cover a subset of the initial patches that can reach $\phi_\mathrm{f}$.
+However, there are initial patches whose trajectories may stop evolving before reaching $\phi_\mathrm{f}$ due to an insufficient initial momentum.
+These patches contribute to $\mathbb{P}_{\phi_0}(\phi_0)$, but not to $\mathbb{P}_{n_\mathrm{f}}(n_\mathrm{f})$.
+They form false vacuum bubbles as the surrounding patches continue to roll down the potential, and finally collapse into Type B PBHs with an abundance comparable to ordinary PBHs from the adiabatic channel \cite{Escriva:2023uko,Escriva:2025ftp}.
+With the new $\delta n$ formalism, such patches can be appropriately taken into account.

+Furthermore, the novel $\delta n$ formalism may pave the way for a deeper understanding of the relationship between the classical and stochastic approaches \cite{Fujita:2013cna,Ballesteros:2024pwn, Jackson:2024aoo}.
+The advantage comes from the fact that, like the stochastic $\delta N$ formalism, our $\delta n$ formalism evolves perturbations forward in time.
+Importantly, in the limiting case of a single stochastic kick at $n=\bar{n}_0$ (where only one Fourier mode that crosses the horizon at $\bar n_0$ contributes), our method of computing the PDF of $\mathcal{R}$ is exactly equivalent to the first passage time analysis typically used in the stochastic $\delta N$ formalism \cite{Ivanov:1997ia,Vennin:2015hra}.
+This connection supports the idea that the correlators computed by the stochastic $\delta N$ formalism are closely related with the Fourier transform of those computed by the classical $\delta N$ formalism, as recently suggested in \cite{Cruces:2024pni}.

 Although very powerful, this method relies on the validity of the SUA, i.e., the leading order approximation in spatial gradient expansion.
 The SUA fails if the scale is not sufficiently far out from the Hubble horizon \cite{Jackson:2023obv}.
-In this case we must take into account higher-order terms in gradient expansion, and the $\delta N$ formalism must be formulated accordingly, as was done in \cite{Artigas:2024xhc}.
+In this case we must take into account higher-order terms in gradient expansion, and the $\delta N$ formalism must be formulated accordingly, as was done in \cite{Artigas:2024ajh}.
 Higher-order corrections in gradient expansion also break the complete correlation between $\delta\phi_k$ and $\delta\pi_k$.
 We leave the problem of finding a simple formula for the case of an incomplete correlation for future research.